MvBonin/wingpanel-community-indicators/README.md

 # Wingpanel Community Indicators (Ayatana support)

-This fork combines ayatana indicators with the namarupa project, giving the user more freedom of decision, what to show where.
+This fork combines ayatana indicators with the namarupa project, giving the user more freedom of decision, which indicators should be presented where.

-Right now, indicator settings are hardcoded.
-We need to work on a Settings menu or a switchboard plug.
+I am currently working on a switchboard-plug this project lives in symbiosis with.
+<b>If you want to use community-indicators, please <a href="https://github.com/MvBonin/switchboard-plug-indicators">install MvBonin/switchboard-plug-indicators from here!</a></b>

 <h1>Description:</h1>

 Keep compatibility with ubuntu/unity indicators on Elementary OS wingpanel.

 If you want to install applications with indicators like weather forecast, redshift, social networks... this plug-in let these indicators appear in your panel.

 <p align="center"><img src="screenshot.png"/> </p>

-<b>Important:</b> To add support for Legacy icons (Wine, PlayOnLinux) see here : <a href="https://github.com/msmaldi/wingpanel-indicator-na-tray">msmaldi/wingpanel-indicator-na-tray</a>

 <h2>Dependencies</h2>